KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

     Usage: smicli explorer ids [COMMAND-OPTIONS] TargetIDs

+      Explore a list of target IDs.

-      Execute the general explorer on the providers defined by id.
+      Execute the explorer on the providers defined by id.
 Multiple ids may be supplied (ex. id 5 6 7)

+      ex: smicli explorer 6 7 8

+      TODO expand this to allow interactive ID input

     Options:
       --ping / --no-ping         Ping the the provider as initial step in test.